VOICETON/clement/README.md

 # clement
-stronger fund ans selter to ophans[kids]
+stronger fund and selter to ophans[kids need your support ]